Quantitative analysis of fluctuating hydrodynamics in uniform shear flow: Nonlinear Contributions to the Observed Viscosity

+Further details of the calculation leading to Eq.~\eqref{eq:obs_eta_fns} are given in Appendix~\ref{secD3}.
+Thus, in the low-Reynolds-number regime, the observed viscosity is identified with the renormalized shear viscosity evaluated at the infrared cutoff set by the system size.

+It is instructive to examine the weak-renormalization limit.
+In this regime, the renormalized viscosities in Eq.~\eqref{eq:obs_eta_fns} can be replaced by their bare values, yielding

 This expression is mathematically identical to the prediction derived at the lowest order of a simple perturbative expansion (see Sec.~\ref{sec6}).
-As the system size increases, the condition $\eta_0^2 \gg (k_B T \rho_0 / 8 \pi) \log (L/a_{\rm uv})$ is inevitably violated, making the full nonlinear FNS expression necessary.
+It also shows explicitly that the viscosity correction in the compressible formulation consists of the transverse contribution proportional to $1/\eta_0$ and the longitudinal contribution proportional to $1/(\eta_0+\zeta_0)$.